-Personally, I think any time of year is the perfect time to grill but can we all agree that springtime is special?
+Personally, I think any time of year is the perfect time to grill, especially in the southern states.

 When it comes to grilling shrimp you generally have two choices.

 You can either grill the shrimp in a grill basket or you can use skewers.

 If you just placed them on the grates, they would most likely fall through.

 ✅ Most wished-for BBQ Grill Accessories Set